mfgaspar/mfgaspar.github.io-samples/pentaho/mqtt.project.source.code/README.md

 	- Updated code in dashboard
 	- No need to start an MQTT broker, using the one public available
 	- Using now ws://iot.eclipse.org:80/ws for dashboards and tcp://iot.eclipse.org:1883 in PDI transformations.

+15/02/108
+	- Updated dashboards to have less code
+	- Updated ChartJS libraries and code